raspberrypi/documentation/faqs/README.md

 - What hardware interfaces does it have?
 - Can I use a Pi for audio or video input?
 - Why is there no real-time clock (RTC)?
-- Where is the on-off switch?
+- Where is the on/off switch?
 - Why doesn't the Raspberry Pi include a particular type of hardware?
 - What are the dimensions of the Raspberry Pi?